smicallef/spiderfoot/README.md

 ### USES

+SpiderFoot can be used offensively (e.g. in a red team exercise or penetration test) for reconnaissance of your target or defensively to gather information about what you or your organisation might have exposed over the Internet.

+You can target the following entities in a SpiderFoot scan:

+ - IP address
+ - Domain/sub-domain name
+ - Hostname
+ - Network subnet (CIDR)
+ - ASN
+ - E-mail address
+ - Phone number
+ - Username
+ - Person's name

-SpiderFoot's 170+ modules feed each other in a pub/sub model to ensure maximum data extraction to do things like:
+SpiderFoot's 170+ modules feed each other in a publisher/subscriber model to ensure maximum data extraction to do things like:

 - Host/sub-domain/TLD enumeration/extraction
 - E-mail address enumeration/extraction